limbonaut/gdunit-json-assert/README.md

 ## Quick Start

+You'll need [gdUnit4](https://github.com/MikeSchulze/gdUnit4) addon installed in your project.
+Add the files from this repo to your project.

-You can add this to your test suites:
+You can add this helper function to your test suites:
 ```gdscript
 extends GdUnitTestSuite